ignition-is-go/rship-docs/src/01_user/03_Managing Time.md

 ## Event Tracks

-An Event Track is a reusable component for programming fine-grained time control.
+An Event Track is a reusable component for programming local, micro-time control.
 They contain Lanes which hold Keyframes.

-Event Tracks can be thought of as programmable, deterministic, on-demand Targets.
+Event Tracks can be thought of as deterministic, on-demand Targets.
 They are used within Scenes via the 'Fire Event Track' node.
+Event Tracks will play through their full duration unless stopped, and can be fired multiple times to create concurrent instances of the playback.

-Lanes are like Emitters, and Keyframes are like Pulses, so each Lane of an Event Track is shown as an anchor on the right-hand side of the node.
+If an Event Track is like a Target, its Lanes are like Emitters, and Keyframes are like Pulses.
+Each Lane is shown as an anchor on the right-hand side of the node which can be used like any other Emitter.

 ## Calendar

-Scenes can optionally be added to the **Calendar**, which schedules when they are activated and deactivated in 'global' time.
+The **Calendar** schedules Scene activation and deactivation in 'global', macro-time.